Josh-XT/AGiXT/docs/README.md

 ### Monitor Your Usage

 Please note that using some AI providers (such as OpenAI's GPT-4 API) can be expensive!
 Monitor your usage carefully to avoid incurring unexpected costs.
-We're **NOT** responsible for your usage under any circumstance.
+We're **NOT** responsible for your usage under any circumstances.

 ## Key Features 🗝️